Skip to content

 Bas Van Pelt Early Tubular Steel Chair with Blue Grey Sisal Seating

-Bas Van Pelt, armchair, chrome-plated steel, sisal, The Netherlands, 1930s
+Bas Van Pelt for EMS, armchair, steel, sisal, The Netherlands, 1930s

 Bastiaan Johannes van Pelt (1900-1945) was a Dutch furniture designer and interior designer.
 As son of a book printer, he spend his time after school working in several printing companies in Holland.
 At that time he already engaged in topics like designing furniture, interiors, carpets and fabrics, graphic work and pottery.
 In 1927, he quit his old job and started to work at a furniture factory owned by his father-in-law J.C.
 Jansen in Overschie.
 Together with his brother-in-law, Jan Jansen, they produced various designs for furniture which were manufactured in series.
 During the first half of the 1930s, Van Pelt created a number of designs for tubular steel furniture, which were manufactured by the company D3 and E.M.S.
 Overschie.
 During this period, his designs evoke a strong resemblance to the ethos of the iconic Bauhaus.
 Simplicity and functionality were the core values within this movement, and Van Pelt managed to create furniture according to them, by the application of tubular steel, simple geometric forms, and materials which facilitated mass production.
 After 1938, Van Pelt turned away from the functionalist mindset and began designing in the style of the ‘Delfste school’, which was more engaged in historical shapes and traditional manufacturing methods.